jemaxmars/jessiportfrontend/README.md

 - ⚡ Performance metrics and optimization
 - 🎯 Full-stack integration (frontend → backend → MongoDB)

-Check back soon for the complete screencast demonstration!
+Perfect for understanding the complete development process and seeing the live application in action!

 ---